NingenUA/PasswordManager/README.md

 Group -> it's for some order for example, there I record the city

 Template -> it's give to know how to open this model of switch

+add migrations. template and group table need to bee fell up manualy and